andreisperid/E-TKT/docs/diy/firmware.md

 2. Make sure you have the [framework and all the libraries](https://andreisperid.github.io/E-TKT/credits/libraries.html) installed on your computer (I use [Visual Studio Code](https://code.visualstudio.com/) with [PlatformIO](https://platformio.org/) and recommend it!);
 3. Flash the code into the ESP32 using an USB-C cable;
 4. Upload the files ("data" folder) to the ESP32 using SPIFFS.

+If you want to know more, please check the [firmware code](https://github.com/andreisperid/E-TKT/blob/main/src/LabelMaker.cpp) and the [app scripts](https://github.com/andreisperid/E-TKT/blob/main/data/script.js).